ljtwinklecagas/spms-reporting-automation/README.md

 The automation:

-- Reads the master OPCR spreadsheet.
+- Reads the master UWP spreadsheet.
 - Finds each employee's assigned work.
 - Opens each employee's IPCR spreadsheet.
 - Clears outdated assignments.